iOS-Goodies/iOS-Goodies/Issues/Week274.md

 * [Dos and Don’ts for creating an onboarding journey on iOS](https://benoitpasquier.com/dos-donts-onboarding-ios/), by [@BenoitPasquier_](https://twitter.com/BenoitPasquier_)
 * [Everything you need to know about Loading Animations](https://medium.com/flawless-app-stories/everything-you-need-to-know-about-loading-animations-10db7f9b61e), by [@LisaDziuba](https://twitter.com/LisaDziuba)
+* [Humane by Design](https://humanebydesign.com/) - a resource that provides guidance for designing ethically humane digital products through patterns focused on user well-being, by [@JonYablonski](https://twitter.com/JonYablonski)

 **Videos**